-Battery IngestionBattery ingestion commonly occurs in children five years of age and younger and the elderly.
-Symptoms of battery ingestion include vomiting, gagging, abdominal pain, fever, rash, dark or bloody stools, irritability, drooling, and difficulty breathing.
+Battery IngestionBattery ingestion commonly occurs in children 5 years of age and younger and the elderly.
+Symptoms and signs of battery ingestion include vomiting, gagging, abdominal pain, fever, rash, dark or bloody stools, irritability, drooling, and difficulty breathing.
 If an infant, toddler, child, or the elderly has swallowed a battery, call the National Button Battery Ingestion Hotline at (800) 498-8666 to be consulted for battery identification and emergency instructions.
-If instructed, take the person to the nearest Emergency Department for medical care.
-If you cannot find the battery that was ingested from the device, bring it to the Emergency Department.
+If instructed, take the person to the nearest emergency department for medical care.
+If you cannot find the battery that was ingested from the device, bring the device to the emergency department.
 Do not give the person antacids or ipecac.

 Biological WarfareBiological weapons include any organism (such as bacteria, viruses, or fungi) or toxin found in nature that can be used to kill or injure people.
 Types of biological agents include anthrax, plague, cholera, tularemia, brucellosis, Q fever, smallpox, monkeypox, arboviral encephalitides, viral hemorrhagic fevers (like Marburg and Ebola virus), staphylococcoal enterotoxin B, ricin, botulinum toxin, mycotoxins, glanders, typhus, and anti-crop biological agents.